dizlex/3CVSPmethodCode/README.md

 DESCRIPTION OF THE FILES:
 The rest of the scripts which contain the pevzner name are functions which are called by pevznerMain, except for exportToPPTX which is also called.

-The last files are used to:
+The last files (those beginning with a z in their name) are used after the pevznerMain has ran.
+They can be used to:
 1) z_DrawStratColumn
 The z_DrawStratColumn draws an stratigraphic column if the formation well tops are available in an excel file.
 The syms toolbox must be installed in MATLAB in order for z_DrawStratColumn.m file to run.